Programming

 Year-round, we offer individual and small group consultations on any teaching and learning topic.
 We provide formative feedback on teaching, course design and lesson planning guidance, suggestions for how to equitably engage and assess students, and ideas for how to address various other challenges that may arise in the learning environment—whether face to face or online.
 Everyone involved with instruction in our community is welcome to request a consultation, please contact us at teaching@missouri.edu for more information or visit our events page to schedule an appointment https://tlcmu.libcal.com/

-As part of our mission to support inclusive excellence at Mizzou, we offer several opportunities for educators to enhance their implementation of inclusive teaching methods and models.
+Various instructors talking amongst themselves.
+As part of our mission to support teaching excellence at Mizzou, we offer several opportunities for educators to enhance their implementation of effective teaching methods and models.
 We have customized workshops for academic units that address immediate concerns such as how to have productive difficult dialogues and how to present sensitive material in a way that is protective of students.
-We also provide more general, interactive presentations on relevant topics such as implicit bias and microaggressions.
-Learning to be a more inclusive person and teacher is an ongoing process, and we support that process by sharing resources on how to promote inclusive climates, online engagement, assessment, and other practices.
+We also provide more general, interactive presentations on relevant topics.
+Learning to be a more effective teacher is an ongoing process.
+We support that process by sharing resources for online engagement, assessment, and other practices.
 Check our email updates for current offerings.
-To request a specific workshop or presentation, email Flower Darby, Associate Director, at fdarby@missouri.edu.
+To request a specific workshop or presentation, email teaching@missouri.edu.

 Communities of Practice